-Explore ancient movement and focused power with forms and frame work of Martial Taijiquan.
+Explore ancient movement and focused power with forms and framework of Martial Taijiquan.
 This system of Internal Science is a centuries-old evolution of martial and meditative movement, as well as internal work, and self-defense.
 The Chen Tai Chi frames specialize in different training methods which develop circular and spiraling force combined with elements of dynamic Qigong and Martial Function.
 Frames may train slow, rhythmic movements for optimal energy control and circulation, or emphasize shocking power and explosive release of energy, coordinating movement and torque of the entire body.
-Maximum stability and rooting power is achieved.
-The Martial Tai Chi Chuan frame work develops the body as if it is steel wrapped in cotton, capable of adaptive flexibility and stopping power.
+Maximum stability and rooting power are achieved.
+The Martial Tai Chi Chuan framework develops the body as if it is steel wrapped in cotton, capable of adaptive flexibility and stopping power.

 Apply philosophy of martial movement and function, using leverage and Internal Power to redirect outside forces.
 Taijiquan is a sophisticated system of martial physics, utilizing nuanced martial strategy and body mechanics.
 Muscular rotations are developed with a focus on the micro and macro levels.
 Very subtle movements and flex methods are used to zoom in on the natural biomechanics of martial structures.
 Taiji emphasizes technical concepts of rooting, moving and following, sticking with an opponent/ spiraling every joint in the human body with gear-like control.
 The ancient classics describe Taijiquan as an art capable of deflecting thousand pounds of force with four ounces of strength, through the understanding of complex internal mechanics.
 Develop freestyle functionality of applications in the Ancient Chen (Old/New Frames) Taiji Systems.